SpeedyZ500/pytest-instructions/README.md

 - You should have [Visual Studio Code](https://code.visualstudio.com/) installed already.
 - You should have [Python](https://www.python.org/downloads/) installed on your system.
 - You should also have the [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) installed; this extension comes with support for integrading the IDE with the `pytest` framework.

+## Why learn `pytest`?

+`pytest` is a Python library that helps programmers create, execute, and debug tests for their code.
+Tests are programs that execute parts of your main program to assert that they are working correctly.
+This technique gives programmers confidence that their code not only does not throw unexpected errors, but that it does not return unexpected results.

 ## 0 Download the Starter Code